AGENDD/Wound-Regression/README.md

    test.py: testing the model

    Augmentation.py: augmenting the data

+   neuralNetwork_aug.pth: The model file training on the augmented data

+   neuralNetwork.pth: the model file training on the origional data

   (please run the Augmentation.py before the train.py if the "\Training_Aug" folder is empty)